gcallah/SoftwareEngineering/Lectures/PythonAnywhere.md

 Not necessary?
 1. [Create SSH key](https://help.pythonanywhere.com/pages/ExternalVCS/)

 Not necessary?
-1. Install public SSH key on GitHub Not necessary?
+1. Install public SSH key on GitHub

 # Autodeploy through GitHub Actions
 1. Make sure your "Deploy to PythonAnywhere" code in `.github/workflows/main.yml` is **not** commented out!